-10. We may record and maintain records of communications with us using the System or otherwise.
-You acknowledge, consent and agree that, in accordance with our and industry policies, practices and procedures, we and our domestic and international affiliates and branches may transmit any and all information relating to you, this Agreement and the orders, transactions and other matters that are the subject of this Agreement to such affiliates and branches and third parties for efficient execution, processing, database maintenance, record keeping or other use in accordance with such practices, policies and procedures, and that we and such affiliates may disclose the same, as we determine in good faith to be appropriate, to auditors, counsel, regulators and self regulatory organizations.
-In addition, we may disclose such information to the extent that it determines in good faith to be required by applicable law, rule, regulation or order or in the enforcement of Bear Stearns rights or the defense of claims.
+10. [Intentionally omitted]

 11. No provision of this Agreement may be modified or waived absent a signed writing by the party sought to be charged therewith.
 Our failure to insist at any time upon strict compliance with this agreement or with any of its terms or to exercise any of our rights in any one or more instances shall not be deemed a waiver thereof for the future.
 None of the provisions hereof shall, under any circumstances, be deemed to have been waived, modified or otherwise affected except in writing signed on our behalf by a duly authorized officer of ours.